DanaePlays/MMM2023/writing/part1-todo.md

 ## to-do
-- script the cave door to not open until journal index 10?
+- script the cave door to not open until journal index 10?  - I will do that - Danae

 - add portal + teleport to desert
 	- add warning before teleporting to desert